 The APR designation offers recognition for those communicators who have demonstrated broad knowledge, experience, and professional judgment in the public relations field and signifies a high level of professional experience and competence.

-To learn more about the value of pursuing the APR, please read this white paper by Gainesville FPRA member Kathleen M. Giery, APR, CPRC.
+To learn more about the value of pursuing the APR, read this white paper by Gainesville Chapter member Kathleen M. Giery, APR, CPRC.

 Accreditation is offered through the Universal Accreditation Board (UAB) to members of participating organizations, including FPRA.
 The APR process includes a written questionnaire, a peer-evaluated readiness review and an objective, multiple-choice, computer-based exam.